What causes baby reflux?

 Difference between GER and GERD

 If your baby is bringing up the majority of their milk after every feed and experiencing little to no weight gain then they may have GERD and medical assistance is needed.
-On the other hand, if baby is managing to retain the majority of their milk, having big to small posits throughout the day after each feed, while gaining steady weight (20-25grams a day for 0-6 month olds) and have the symptoms below, then they have GER and the great news is, their symptoms can be healed naturally by understanding and rebalancing input and output levels.
+On the other hand, if baby is managing to retain the majority of their milk, having big to small posits throughout the day after each feed, while gaining steady weight (20-25grams a day for 0-6 month olds) and have the symptoms listed here, then they have GER and the great news is, their symptoms can be healed naturally by understanding and rebalancing input and output levels.

 For the remainder of this blog when I refer to reflux, or Digestive Overload, the cause of reflux, I am talking about GER/GOR.